robinweser/react-look/README.md

 > Please keep in mind that this is done in my leisure time and that I cannot update the docs every commit.

 I tried to write as much helpful documentation as possible.
 Before asking any question or creating an issue please be sure to read all the documentation.<br>
 The documentation gives huge information on how to do all kind of stuff.
-It serves detailed information on how to use processors, mixins or react-look-tools.<br>
+It serves detailed information on how to use processors, mixins and how to write your own.<br>
-You will also find some information on how Look works at the core and what [Dynamic Style Sheets](https://github.com/dynamicstylesheets) is all about.

 ## How does Look work?
 Similar to Radium, Look wraps the `render` function and modifies applied styles while iterating recursive over all children.